-For reference, here are the main areas we will cover:
+For reference, following are the main areas that we will cover.

 - Information Systems, Planning and Resource Management

 - Defect Recognition using IBM Watson

 - Neural Networks

 - What does the future look like?

 Information Systems, planning and resource management

 Information systems are a key factor for a business to be successful and help to ensure that quality assurance levels are being met in businesses, manufacturing plants, production lines, and supply chain processes.